sloscotty/VoronMods/VoronZero/TopHat_Cam_Extension/README.md

  ![](Images/USB_Cable_Path.jpg)

  Note: Place the end of the cable as far forward as possible.
 You might want to cut away the heatshrink on the end to help seat  it better.
- Notice the position of the cable in the curved portion of the path - this is intended to provide some strain-reliev when the camera arm is folded down.
+ Notice the position of the cable in the curved portion of the path - this is intended to provide some strain-relief when the camera arm is folded down.

  ![](Images/Insert_USBcable.jpg)